 The 29 European countries doing EES:

-For more info on all the basic stuff of EES and ETIAS, check out the homepage here:
+For more info on all the basic stuff of EES and ETIAS, check out the homepage here.

-Are private flights exempt?
+Are private flights definitely exempt?

 Yes.
 We asked EU-LISA this question many times, and in many different ways.
 They have consistently told us that private flights don’t have to do any of this.
 Here’s a summary: